-We draw attention to Note 2 in the financial statements, which indicates that the Company incurred a net loss of \$7,813,033 during the year ended December 31, 2023 and, as of that date, the Company's current liabilities exceeded its current assets by \$103,909,959.
-As stated in Note 2 these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the financial statements, which describes conditions indicating that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.